LoopKit/loopdocs/docs/version/development.md

     #### DanaKit - Issue is still open

     The Medtrum Issue report led to testing for DanaKit.
-It has a slighlty different error signature.
-This one is an open Issue, so Dana users need to be aware of this.
+The bolus issue has a slightly different error signature.
+This two issues are still open, so Dana users need to be aware of them.

+    [DanaKit Issue 36](https://github.com/bastiaanv/DanaKit/issues/36) reported that DanaKit did not properly handle a Temp Basal Rate (TBR) event if BLE comms was lost at the time the TBR completed.

     [DanaKit Issue 34](https://github.com/bastiaanv/DanaKit/issues/34)